A reader writes…

 3. Generic job title.
 As we have seen in the previous section, generic is not the way to go.
 It can come off as lazy or disinterested.
 If the job description says they are looking for the Director of First Impressions (or receptionist, in layman’s terms), by all means put that as the job you are striving to obtain!

 4. You don’t live there.
 If you are looking for a job in a city other than where you reside, you will most likely be pushed to the wayside.
 Employers do not want to pay for relocation and do not want to interview a candidate they know is not in the area.
 If you have friends or family who live near the job location, use their address on your résumé.
+Check out my post Landing a Job Long Distance for more advice.

 5. Keywords in job description not included.
 With the large influx of résumés coming in for advertised positions, many companies do not have the time to read them all.
 It is common practice now to feed résumés through software programs that pick up keywords that apply to that position.
 If you do not reach the set number of keywords necessary to move to the next round, your résumé will be discarded.
 A great way to lower your chances of this happening is to skim the job description and include as many keywords as you can without being grammatically incorrect or overly obvious.
+See ATS 101: Demystifying Applicant Tracking Systems.

 6. Didn’t follow instructions.
 Be sure to read the job description very carefully.
 Some employers have very strict standards and procedures on how they accept applications, résumés, and other materials.
 If they request that you send your résumé in Word and you send them a PDF, right off the bat, you have shown you cannot follow directions.
 Who wants a person like that as an employee?
 If they require that you submit three references and you submit two, odds are that you will be rejected before you can say “hire me.”
 By the way, this includes salary requirements.
 I know it seems you’ll be pricing yourself too low or too high, but there are ways to give a number and then indicate you’re flexible.

 8. Typos in résumés.
 Punctuation problems, misspelled words, and goofed-up grammar force many employers to slam on their brakes.
-With computers, spell-check, and (I know I will sound old here) plenty of dictionaries, there is almost no excuse for why you should have grammatical errors and typos in your résumé.
+With computers, spell-check, and (I know I will sound old here) plenty of dictionaries, there is almost no excuse for you to have grammatical errors and typos in your résumé.
 Do not always trust spell-check; go through the entire document from bottom to top and read every word.
 Proofread it over and over again and ask for feedback from professionals you trust.
 If you notice a typo after the fact, do not send a corrected version, but definitely fix your résumé before sending it out to the next opening.
 Be sure to check for these common mistakes I find all the time:

 - Is the correct word there, their, or they’re?
 It’s or its?
 Where or wear?
 Figure it out, and be right!